Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	* An odd number of persons, elected by the Patres Familias, each to serve a term of three years, the elections of which shall be staggered to occur once every year with the results certified by the Pontifex Maximus.
-The method of elections and how to fill any vacancy shall be outline in the Bylaws of the Corporation.
+The method of elections and how to fill any vacancy shall be outlined in the Bylaws of the Corporation.

 1. Regular meetings of the Board shall be held at least once within any 3-month span, at a time and place designated by the Pontifex Maximus, or by a resolution of the Board of Directors.

-1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, or upon petition of ten percent of the Ministerial Priesthood.
+1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors upon petition of a majority of the Collegium Flaminum, or upon petition of ten percent of the Ministerial Priesthood.

 1. A majority of Directors, but no less than five, must be present at any meeting to call a quorum.